Unit 8: Linear Programming Problems - Free Study Resources | Boundless Maths

 Solution:

 In an unbounded feasible region, the existence of optimal solution depends on the objective function.
-A minimum may exist even if maximum doesn't, or vice versa.
 We need to check by evaluating at corner points and analyzing the direction of optimization.

 Question 12